An Improved Transfer Model: Randomized Transferable Machine: Introduction

-Note that source data can be corrupted by different types of noise.
-In this paper, we propose to randomly corrupt source data with a dropout noise.
-By applying such noise to the linear logistic regression model, we instantiate an RTM with a closed-form solution.
-This makes the learning of RTM super fast and efficient.
-We test the RTM trained on source new feature representations learned from various feature-based transfer methods.
-The empirical results demonstrate that our RTM can further improve the transfer performance compared with the transfer model directly trained on source new features.
-We also test the RTM trained using original source data, and surprisingly, we observe that the RTM is capable of achieving considerable good transfer performance.
-In some transfer learning tasks, the RTM even outperforms deep learning transfer methods in transfer performance.
-Further considering the fast learning speed of the RTM, we believe it is a very promising transfer model.
+In principle, the more random corruptions are constructed, the higher the probability of the new target data can be covered by the noisy source data populations, and thus the better transfer performance is achieved by RTM.
+The ideal case is training RTM with an infinite number of random corruptions.
+However, it is infeasible in practice.
+To make it happen, we provide a marginalized solution to simulate infinite random corruptions without really conducting any corruption.
+By training RTM with this marginalization trick, it is expected to boost transfer performance on the target task.
+Note that different types of noise can be used to corrupt the new source data.
+In this paper, we present the general form of RTM, and then propose two instantiations of RTM with a dropout noise.
+By using the linear regression model and the kernel ridge regression model as the base model, we develop an RTM$_{lr}^{d}$ and an RTM$_{kr}^{d}$.
+The learning objectives of the two instantiations have closed-form solutions, which makes the training of them fast and efficient.
+Since RTM$_{lr}^{d}$ and RTM$_{kr}^{d}$ have the similar mathematical form, we only focus on the easier one, i.e., RTM$_{lr}^{d}$, to show the effectiveness of the idea of RTM.
+We test RTM$_{lr}^{d}$ using the new data learned from various state-of-the-art feature-based transfer methods.
+The empirical results show that RTM$_{lr}^{d}$ further improves the transfer performance compared with the conventional transfer model.
+We also test RTM$_{lr}^{d}$ by directly training it using the original source data, and surprisingly, we observe that RTM$_{lr}^{d}$ is capable of achieving considerable good performance.
+In some tasks, RTM$_{lr}^{d}$ even outperforms deep learning based transfer methods.
+Further considering the fast training speed, we believe RTM$_{lr}^{d}$ is a promising transfer model.